metabrainz/musicbrainz-server/RELEASING.md

 and move other sub-tasks under the “Other Task” section (rename to just “Task” if there are no React conversion tasks in this release).

-Thanks reporters of each addressed issue at least, and every other contributor/tester/translator if possible, but contractors.
+Thank reporters of each addressed issue at least, and every other contributor/tester/translator if possible, but contractors.

 Once the draft has been reviewed, publish it, then update the description of the Jira version with the blog post URL.